Restrictions leave US travelers high and dry

 And for many people, that's just how it should be.

-A Canadian road trip is unlikely to be a summer vacation option for Americans while the Covid-19 outbreak in the US continues to swell.
+A trip through Canada is unlikely to be a summer vacation option for Americans while the Covid-19 outbreak in the US continues to swell.

 Courtesy Via Rail Canada